 If washing your face was your small win today, I’m proud of you.
 You’re beautiful, strong, and will get through this too. 💛

 Do you struggle with anxiety about your health or anxiety in general?
 Have you ever researched your symptoms online?
-What tips do you suggest for those who are struggling with anxiety?
+What tips for health anxiety do you suggest for anyone struggling right now?
 Also, what tips in this post did you find the most helpful?